rusbenmadrigal/taxes-hub/content/posts/how-to-pay-off-debt.md

 ### When is there a problem?

-The origin by which many people (including myself) came to have financial problems, begin when the person gets over indebted, begins to make minimum payments to their credit cards, borrow money to go on a trip, acquires goods that you do not really need, etc..
+The origin by which many people (including myself) came to have financial problems, begin when the person gets over indebted, begins to make minimum payments to their credit cards, borrow money to go on a trip, acquires goods that you do not really need, etc.

+> Debts can be considered "good debts" as long as they have a low interest rate and the payment does not interfere with your other expenses, i.e., it does not mean that you will be over-indebted.

 In my personal case, I got to have a salary of $5,500 net monthly, living in Costa Rica (as a digital nomad) and still the salary was not enough, I worked for 2 companies in the USA, remotely, but my debts and personal loans with different entities in USA did not allow me to enjoy that money, which in a country like Costa Rica would be supposed to live better than in my native New York; however, it was not so, and this was due to my personal debts, which had exceeded my maximum power of indebtedness.